jimjshields/jimjshields.github.io/_posts/2020-11-10-rc-day-1-new-language.md

 [Here's my v1.](https://github.com/jimjshields/letterboxd_scraper)

 I did add a bit of Go-native concurrency, just to learn how it works.
-It's very expressive and cool, btu hard to totally wrap my head around.
+It's very expressive and cool, but hard to totally wrap my head around.

 Here's how to run (it's not very useful yet, just prints out a lot of streaming sites for a directors' movies):
 ```